admurali/routemap-express-mw/README.md

 ## Error Handling and Permissions (Advanced)

-As per (https://developer.mozilla.org/) Promise can be either:
+Promise can result in three states:
 * pending: initial state, neither fulfilled nor rejected
-* fulfilled: meaning that the operation completed successfully
+* fulfilled: the operation completed successfully
-* rejected: meaning that the operation failed
+* rejected: the operation failed

-Usually we call ***reject(err)*** which throws an *Internal Server Error* message to the user with a status code *500* and logs the complete error message using the transports provided to *logging-express-mw*.
+Usually, we call ***reject(err)*** which throws an *Internal Server Error* message to the user with a status code *500* and logs the complete error message using the transports provided to *logging-express-mw*.

-But we have other types error codes that we may want to show the user.
+We could have other types of error codes that we may want to show the user.
 Routemap allows us to reuse common error codes and response messages throughout our code with minimal effort.

 ### Standard Errors

-Out of the box routemap comes with the following error classes, which you can use throughout your project.
+Out of the box, routemap comes with the following error classes which you can use throughout your project.

 Standard:
 * NotFoundError - Status code *404* Message *Not Found*